CQC

 • In addition to our existing staff training programme, we have included and completed all the training in line with the Skills for health core skills framework., and updated our training policy to include this.

-• As part of this our staff now have certificated Safeguarding training at the level required, as well as the additional in-house training, we already deliver because of the mobile element of our work.
+• Our staff have certificated Safeguarding training at the level required, as well as the additional in-house training.

 • The policies and procedures identified as inadequate have been updated.
 Documentation has been overhauled to better provide evidence of our procedures in practice.